 For more information about how to sign up for food stamps, download our free guide.

-How to Check Your SNAP Application Status in Maine
+Checking Your SNAP Application Status in Maine

 If you chose to apply for food stamps online in ME, you may check your application status using the login information you created at the time of applying.
 Once you log in, you will be able to see all of the information related to your account including whether or not the application has been approved or denied.